TheRabbitologist/libDSON/README.md

 This is a very basic C++ library for parsing and serializing DSON (Doge Serialized Object Notation) files, making it easy to integrate DSON parsing with virtually any C++ program.

-While primarily meant for parsing DSON v2 files, it may be possible to parse DSON v1 files in the future.

-At the moment, the library is limited to parsing.
-Serialization is currently in development.

 This library consists of two files and has no dependencies beyond the standard C++ library, meaning it can be included directly into a project with minimal effort.

 The provided makefile can be used to create a statically linked library on *nixes.